synthmed/siemens-submission/README.md

 Source code for the 2017 Siemens Science Fair Competition.

-Our code is split into two stages: a segmentation-mask-generating DCGAN, and a image-to-image translator using pix2pix.
+Our code is split into two stages: a segmentation-mask-generating DCGAN, and an image-to-image translator using pix2pix.

 Run code through Jupyter Notebook.